A Rising Concern: Reducing Balloon Debris through Social Marketing

 What does it accomplish?

-By conducting interviews, focus groups, and surveys, project staff will determine the underlying drivers of the balloon release behavior and find new and different ways to mark these important events.
-They will also design a social marketing campaign to encourage more environmentally sensitive activities to end balloon debris.
-The project will engage and educate party/event planners, funeral directors, car dealership employees, sports team managers and others who make decisions about balloon use.
-Balloon debris (types, quantities, and sources where possible) will be monitored before and after the campaign to assess the effectiveness of the campaign in reducing balloon litter in Virginia.
+By conducting interviews, focus groups, and surveys, project staff determined the underlying drivers of the balloon release behavior and find new and different ways to mark these important events.
+They also designed a social marketing campaign to encourage more environmentally sensitive activities to end balloon debris.
+The project engaged and educated party/event planners, funeral directors, car dealership employees, sports team managers and others who make decisions about balloon use.
+Balloon debris (types, quantities, and sources where possible) was monitored before and after the campaign to assess the effectiveness of the campaign in reducing balloon litter in Virginia.

 Who is involved?

-The Virginia Department of Environmental Quality partners with the NOAA Marine Debris Program on a Prevention through Education and Outreach funding opportunity to reduce balloon litter in coastal areas in Virginia.
-Ultimately, the campaign will be transferable to coastal areas around the country.
+The Virginia Department of Environmental Quality partnered with the NOAA Marine Debris Program on a Prevention through Education and Outreach funding opportunity to reduce balloon litter in coastal areas in Virginia.
+The campaign is transferable to coastal areas around the country.

 What is something unique about the project?

-The social marketing strategy, designed to significantly reduce balloon releases, will address the issue at both the distributor and the end-user levels and will provide a start-to-finish approach to a specific litter type that can be used by other organizations, states, and regions to change behavior and reduce other forms of marine debris as well.
+The social marketing strategy, designed to significantly reduce balloon releases, addressed the issue at both the distributor and the end-user levels and provided a start-to-finish approach to a specific litter type that can be used by other organizations, states, and regions to change behavior and reduce other forms of marine debris as well.